-In this paper, we revisit the question of existence of the limit \eqref{hat} for the hidden Markov models (HMMs) with continuous state space, i.e. when $\s=\Real$ and for each $u\in \Real$, the transition kernel $Q(u,dv)$ and the initial distribution $\Mu(dv)$ have densities $q(u,v)$ and $\mu(v)$ with respect to the Lebesgue measure.
-By the Bayes formula, the conditional law of the vector $X_{1:n}$, given $Y_{1:n}$ has the density $\psi_n$ with respect to the Lebesgue measure on $\Real^n$:
+In this paper, we revisit the question of the existence of the limit \eqref{hat} for hidden Markov models (HMMs) with continuous state spaces, that is, when $\s=\Real$ and for each $u\in\Real$, the transition kernel $Q(u,\mathrm{d}v)$ and the initial distribution $\Mu(\mathrm{d}v)$ have densities $q(u,v)$ and $\mu(v)$, respectively, with respect to the Lebesgue measure.
+By Bayes' formula, the conditional law of the vector $X_{1\dvtx n}$ given $Y_{1\dvtx n}$ has the density $\psi_n$ with respect to the Lebesgue measure on $\Real^n$:

 with $L_n$ defined as in \eqref{Ln}.
 The MAP path estimator is